Speech and Debate

 Finally, we participate in individual events.
 McKendree has had a number of students qualify for the American Forensic Association National Individual Events Tournament, including a student who took 6th place in communication analysis in 2008.
 Individual events includes interpretation, limited preparation, and public speaking events, similar to the schedule of events on the high school level.
 Interpretation events include prose, poetry, drama, duo, and programmed oral interpretation.
 Limited preparation events include extemporaneous and impromptu speaking.
 Public speaking events include persuasion, informative, communication analysis, and after dinner speaking.
 For more information about parliamentary debate, Lincoln-Douglas debate, or individual events, check out our links page.

-If you are interested in joining the debate and individual events team, either as a current or prospective McKendree student, feel free to email Joe Blasdel (director of debate and individual events), Cory Freivogel (debate coach), or Stephen Hagan (individual events coach).
+If you are interested in joining the speech and debate team, either as a current or prospective McKendree student, feel free to email Joe Blasdel (speech and debate coach), Cory Freivogel (assistant debate coach), or Stephen Hagan (assistant speech coach).